Golf tips and expert instruction, golf club reviews and the latest golf equipment.

 If you’re hitting hooks, another potential cause is an overly strong grip, with both hands turned too far to the right.
 This naturally delofts the clubface and means a big effort is required to square it back up at impact.

 To cure this, stand at address without a club and let your arms hang down naturally before bringing your hands to the centre.
-When you do this, you’ll notice the palms face each other, which is effectively how you want to hold the club too, rather than having one on top of the other.
+When you do this, you’ll notice the palms face each other, which is effectively how you want to hold the club too, rather than having one on top of the other - this is an essential element in how to swing a golf club.

 As a checkpoint, you want to see no more than two and a half knuckles on your left hand when you look down.
 This will ensure the club doesn’t get as closed on the way back, allowing you to swing with more confidence and less fear of the left miss.